Naledi-Mokhethi/NPMokhethiPortfolio/README.md

 • Expanded on HTML and CSS knowledge

 ### Skills
-C# programing language
+- C# programing language
 • Basic understanding of Java
-• Working with the .NET Framework
+• Working with .NET
+- Working with ASP.NET Core MVC
 • Building reports using Report
   Builder
 • Programming in the AL language